ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/append-ts-data.markdown

      to add the entry to this series at the specified timestamp.
    * **Modifying Entry Values**
      Append a time-series an entry it already has,
-     to update the existing entry with new data.
+     to update the existing entry with the new data.

 {PANEL/}